theboman/React-Memory-Card-Game/README.md

 This was built on codesandbox.io and uses netlify for deployment: live app is here: [https://csb-h1hh8.netlify.app/]

+- [ ] BUG can select a single card and make active...

 - [x] Need check WIN - if the array has any 0's still
 - [ ] add a running score?
 - [x] add button for new game?